willtonian1/formulaWizardFrontend/README.md

 # F1-Final-Frontend
-Frontend for my F1 Picks Website
+Formula Wizard is a personal web app which aims to find the best looking livery in f1 history using a simple picker.

+## FrameWorks and Languages (frontend)

-Using: JS, Axios Modules, HTML, CSS
+JS, Axios Modules, HTML, CSS

+## Other
+MVP will be deployed and hosted soon...

+*Backend can also be found on my Github Page*